 - Contact your local Property Registry to ask whether a late submission is accepted or whether revocation has already been processed.

-The Colegio de Registradores has not published a formal late-submission window, so acting quickly reduces the risk of a gap in your registration.
+The Colegio de Registradores has published neither a formal late-submission window nor any instructions since the judgment.

 Hosts managing tourist accommodation in Spain face three data obligations that overlap in timing but are entirely independent: